Floorp-Projects/Floorp/testing/docs/mochitest-plain/index.md

-In addition to mochitest assertions, mochitest supports the [CommonJS standard assertions](http://wiki.commonjs.org/wiki/Unit_Testing/1.1), like [nodejs' assert module](https://nodejs.org/api/assert.html#assert) but implemented in `Assert.jsm`.
+In addition to mochitest assertions, mochitest supports the [CommonJS standard assertions](http://wiki.commonjs.org/wiki/Unit_Testing/1.1), like [nodejs' assert module](https://nodejs.org/api/assert.html#assert) but implemented in `Assert.sys.mjs`.
 These are auto-imported in the browser flavor, but need to be imported manually in other flavors.

 ### Helper functions